I have been cross stitching on-and-off for over 25 years.

-I don't have a rotation as such but do know what I;m going to stitch on each month.
-Larger projects get blogged about after every 10 hours, smaller projects on an ad-hoc or month-end basis.
+I don't have a rotation as such but do know what I'm going to stitch on each month.
+Larger projects get blogged about after every 10 hours, smaller projects on an ad-hoc basis.

 Each WIP has its own box or bag of threads, wound onto bobbins, so I know that I have everything I need for that project.
 Yes, this does involve duplicating threads, but in my mind it's better than working from a big box of colours or constantly transferring threads from one project to another and, more importantly, colour continuity is guaranteed.

 I tend to start stitching in the top right of a project as I work best from right to left.
 I do not stitch in columns, or rows, or pages, or park threads, but travel randomly as the colours take me.
 I like to stitch the bigger blocks of colours first so that when stitching confetti I have plenty of stitches under which to carry the thread.

 I cross off my completed stitches on the chart as I go, having sometimes highlighted them first where confetti stitching is the heaviest.
 I know this takes time, but it also saves time as the place of the next stitch is clearly visible and there is less likelihood of stitches getting missed.